The Original Muck Boot Company Arctic Sport Review

 Weather Protection

-When wearing these boots, it's easy to feel invincible, striding confidently into water, thanks to their tight fit on our calves.
-We knew we wouldn't get wet wearing these boots in any weather, which is a far cry from our experience in many other models, and especially the more stylish/lower cut boots.
-We originally were curious about whether the neoprene uppers would be fully waterproof, but despite our twisting and stretching the neoprene underwater, we never got these boots to leak.
+It's easy to feel invincible when wearing these boots, striding confidently into water, thanks to their tight fit on our calves.
+We knew we wouldn't get wet wearing these boots in any weather, a far cry from our experience in many other models, especially the more stylish and lower-cut boots.
+We originally were curious whether the neoprene uppers would be fully waterproof, but despite our twisting and stretching the neoprene underwater, we never got these boots to leak.
 Impressive!

 Comfort